aws-greengrass/aws-greengrass-nucleus/DEVELOPING.md

 ## Prerequisite
 1. Install JDK 8 and set up JAVA_HOME
+> Note: JDK 8 is required because we want to be _able_ to run Greengrass on devices where only JDK8 is available.
+> Greengrass is often run on more modern JDKs.

 ## Pull Down Repositories From GitHub
 To begin developing with Greengrass you will need to clone the repositories.